This article describes some ways to repair a steel front fork or frame well enough to get you rolling again, without access to professional tools.

 Lacking a frame alignment table, you could stand in front of the bicycle and sight along the edge of the head tube to see whether it is parallel to the seat tube.
 Placing a straightedge alongside the head tube makes any twist easier to visualize.

-Realignment is with a pipe inserted into the head tube, while holding the seat tube from tilting.
-If you pull on the pipe above the top tube, you will tend to move the top tube sideways more; if you pull on the pipe below the down tube, the down tube more.
-The sideways adjustment to change the angle of the head tube is small, because the head tube is short.
-Having corrected the twist, you can now go back and check the alignment of the seat tube and down tube.
-If they need correction, you will need to remove the crankset and clamp the ends of the bottom-bracket shell between wooden blocks in the jaws of a bench vise.
-You lose the ability to guide on the chainwheel when you do this, but on the other hand, this step is rarely necessary, and if you based on your measurements, you can guide on the surface of the workbench.
+Realignment is with a pipe inserted into the head tube, while holding the bottom bracket clamped.
+The top tube will tend to move more because its diameter is smaller.
+If you pull on the pipe above the top tube, you will tend to move the top tube sideways more; if you pull on the pipe below the down tube, the down tube more,.
+If you have already aligned the down tube, you want to make your adjustment at the top tube.
+The sideways adjustment to make the needed adjustment in the angle of the head tube is small, because the head tube is short, but you might want to go back and check the down tube and seat tube, just to be sure.

 Testing and correcting alignment of the rear end of the frame is accomplished as described in the article on this site about frame spacing.

-As that article describes, you can do this with a length of string, a ruler (or even only a stick where you can mark lengths) and a wooden plank.
-You also need to measure the width between the dropouts, but you can use the wheel for this.
+The you do this with a length of string, a ruler (or even only a stick where you can mark lengths) and a wooden plank.

 Testing rear-triangle alignment with a string